 If you want your household to feel totally out of whack, then push family time to the back of the stove.
 It is very tempting to keep working on chores or planning the week until time to go to bed.
 When we do this we neglect the very reason that we put so much effort into our homes.
 Take time to play board games, throw a baseball, or watch a movie together.
 This will help to relieve stress, bring your family closer together, and balance your home/work life even though they might seem like one in the same.

-I hope that these habits will boost your spirits and decrease your stress like they have for me.
+I hope that these 11 habits for overwhelmed moms will boost your spirits and decrease your stress like they have for me.
 Your home and your family will thank you for it. 🙂